Josseyo/BarWar-game/README.md

 ------

 ### Heading
-The title of the game refers to the name of a community called The Bar wars.
+* The name of the game refers to a community tradition called The Bar wars.

-The title is yellow with font in uppercase.
-Colors are inspired by stars and lasers.
+* The heading is yellow with font in uppercase.
+Colors are inspired by stars,space and lasers.
+The darkblue background creates a clear contrast to the heading
 ![heading](assets/documentation/image-5.png)
 ------

 ### Buttons with variable choices
-The variable choices in black shown as icons in round yellow buttons placed on a dark blue background.
+* The variable choices in black shown as icons in round yellow buttons placed on a dark blue background.

-The color combination makes a clear contrast and makes it comfortable to play even in places with little light and on small screen sizes.
+* The color combination makes a clear contrast and makes it comfortable to play even in places with little light and on small screen sizes.

-Responsive design makes buttons’ size and position easy to reach with one hand on mobile phones.
+* Responsive design makes buttons’ size and position easy to reach with one hand on mobile phones.

 ![buttons](assets/documentation/image-6.png)
 ------

 ### Mouse hovers

-When the player hovers over the buttons to make their selection, the background color shifts to magenta and  a text is visible to remind the player of the button’s strengths and weaknesses, before they make their final decision.
+When the player hovers over the buttons to make their selection;
+* Background color shifts to magenta
+* Explanatory text is visible to remind the player of the button’s strengths and weaknesses.

 This makes it clear for the user which answer they are about to click to avoid mistakes of clicking the wrong answer.

 ![buttonhover](assets/documentation/image-7.png)
 ------

 ### The selections
-Player’s (You) selection is displayed in magenta (pink) and the computer's (House) selection is displayed in aqua blue.
+* Player’s (You) selection is displayed in magenta (pink)
+* Computer's (House) selection is displayed in aqua blue

 The different colors make a clear distinction between the player’s and computer’s bet.